jruels/tf-reusable-code/labs/tf-even-more-variables/index.md

 # Terraform Lab 6

 ## Overview
-Terraform supports several variable types including bool, string and numbers.
+Terraform supports several variable types, including bool, string, and numbers.

-The following steps continue with the codebase in from lab 3.
+The following steps continue with the codebase from lab 3.
 The below changes should be applied in the `tf-lab3` directory.

 ## VPN gateway support